The fine print

 Candidate Background Checks

-We require all candidates who successfully secure employment with a client to complete a Ministry of Justice Criminal History Check as a minimum.
-These checks are undertaken using the Ministry of Justice priority service.
+We require all candidates that are offered employment with a client(s) to complete a Ministry of Justice Criminal History Check using their priority service, at a minimum, unless you request otherwise.
+Additional background checks are available upon request, with costs detailed in the proposal.

 Psychometric Testing

 You agree that psychometric and competency testing provides only an indicative outline of a candidate’s abilities.
-We are not liable for any loss or damage that may occur because you rely on psychometric and competency testing results.
+We are not liable for any loss or damage that may occur because you relied on psychometric and competency testing results.

 Other Testing

-We may also provide various other testing options for assessing a candidate’s suitability, i.e. medical/drug testing, forklift assessments, typing aptitude, financial literacy, etc. Details of the cost of any other testing are available upon request to us before the commencement of the testing.
+We may also provide various forms of other testing options for assessing a candidate’s suitability, i.e. medical/drug testing, forklift assessments, typing aptitude, financial literacy, etc. Details of the cost of any other testing are available upon request to us before the commencement of the testing.

 You agree that we are not liable for any loss or damage that may occur because you rely on the results of any other testing.